There are many ways of doing a cat bed yourself.

 Making it from a sweater. https://www.youtube.com/watch?v=F5L0eiDDznA

-If you love a cat with an exotic look but without the size and danger of a wild cat, the Bengal Cat was developed with you in mind.
+If you love a cat with an exotic look but without the size and danger of a wild cat, the Bengal Cat could be a choice for you.
 Bengal Cat is getting more and more popular in Malaysia, Singapore and many countries in Asia nowadays.

 Are you deciding if a Bengal cat is right for you and family members?
 I know that would be a big and lifelong decision to make!

 As we know that our pets are our family members, so you will need to make sure the personality is one that will fit into your home.
 Bengals are stunningly beautiful, very active, fun loving, and intelligent cats.
-They are excellent with children and adapt well to other family pets, especially dogs.
+They are excellent with children and adapt well to other family pets.

 After you have decided to add this new family member, you will need to consider what pattern and colour you prefer.
 There are only two patterns to choose: spotted/rosette and marble.
 Their colours are categorized into standard and non-standard.
 The standard colours including brown, silver, seal lynx, seal minks and seal sepia while the non standard colours are blue, melanistic, cinnamon, chocolate, charcoal, and so on.
 As a beginner, I will look for the standard colours and the pattern I like.

 Next step is for you to decide whether you want a male or a female Bengal.
 Remember, each kitten has their own individual personality regardless of sex.
 Therefore, the owner needs to also consider how your pets will adjust to this new family member when deciding which kitten is for you.